symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

     $loader->register();

 This tells the autoloader where the ``Symfony`` classes are.
-With this, you can start using Symfony classes without using the ``require`` statement for the files that contain them.
+With this, you can start using ``Symfony`` classes without using the ``require`` statement for the files that contain them.

-Core to Symfony's philosophy is the idea that an application's main job is to interpret each request and return a response.
+Core to Symfony2's philosophy is the idea that an application's main job is to interpret each request and return a response.
 To this end, Symfony2 provides both a :class:`Symfony\\Component\\HttpFoundation\\Request` and a :class:`Symfony\\Component\\HttpFoundation\\Response` class.
 These classes are